Actress Gong Li reportedly renouncing Singapore citizenship

-SINGAPORE - Actress Gong Li is said to be giving up Singapore citizenship, after reportedly being blacklisted by the Chinese government for holding a foreign passport.
+Actress Gong Li is said to be giving up her Singapore citizenship after reportedly being blacklisted by the Chinese government for holding a foreign passport.

-These rumours come in the wake of Hong Kong actor Nicholas Tse renouncing his Canadian citizenship last month (Sept).
-Famed Chinese director Chen Kaige's son, actor Arthur Chen Feiyu, who was born in the United States, also renounced his US citizenship in August.
+The rumours come in the wake of Hong Kong actor Nicholas Tse renouncing his Canadian citizenship last month.
+Chinese director Chen Kaige's son, actor Arthur Chen Feiyu, who was born in the United States, also renounced his US citizenship in August.

 Tse and Gong were both on a rumoured blacklist of artistes who hold foreign citizenship.